ApocalyVec/general_search/README.txt

 CS534 AI Project 1 (search methods)

-TO COMPILE THE CODE:
+TO RUN THE CODE:
 1. MAKE SURE THE SYSTEM HAVE Python 3.6 INSTALLED
-1. navigate to the project directory
-2. use " make " to compile the code

-TO RUN THE CODE:
-  ./search graph.txt ALL

-  The format is ./search <graph_file_txt>  <search_method>

-	There are nine search algorithms:
-		DFS (Depth First Search)
-		BFS (Breadth First Search)
-		DLS (Depth Limited Search)
-		IDS (Iterative Deepening Search)
-		UCS (Uniform Cost Search)
-		GS  (Greedy Search)
-		ASTAR (A* Search)
-		HCS (Hill Climbing Search)
-		BS  (Beam Search)

-	In order to run all searches, enter 'ALL' for <search algorithm>

-	Examples:
-	./search graph.txt DFS

-   ./search graph.txt ALL
+2. make sure that Expand.py, Graph,py, Heap.py, main.py, Path.py, Queue.py, Vertex.py are all in the project folder
+3. type 'python main.py' in commandline to run
+4. The program will ask user to provide the path to the graph file
+5. Enter the graph file path, hit enter
+6. The program reads the file, and show the loaded graph
+7. Press enter to continue
+8. All search methods run

 Sample output for graph.txt
+Sample output for second_graph.txt

   Depth First Search
   Expanded	Queue